 • Liver damage*

-• Premature closure of the growth centres of long bones (in adolescents) which may result in stunted growth*
+• Stunted growth in adolescents due to premature closure of the growth centres of long bones*

-• Increased aggressiveness and sexual appetite, sometimes resulting in abnormal sexual and criminal behaviour, often referred to as ‘roid rage’
+• Increased aggression and sexual appetite, sometimes resulting in abnormal sexual and criminal behaviour, often referred to as ‘roid rage’

 • Breast tissue development*